Its-Yayo/its-yayo.github.io/about.md

 ---

 ## Basics
-Btw this was [my first](https://y4yorc.github.io/) site page so u mught check it out haha, now it's totally different.
+Btw, this was [my first](https://y4yorc.github.io/) site page and now it is archived so u can check it out haha, now it's totally different.

 I'm Elyayoveloz or Yayo (or Yayitz) :).
 I'm studying a Software Engineering (In spanish, Ingeniería en Tecnologías Computacionales or Ingeniería en Software) degree.
 Also, I'm a junior software engineer and pentester / red team student.
 These guys are the ones who protect a company by attacking it lmao.
 Also, I'm a DevOps and DevSecOps enthusiastic.